Third Place Transition House for Truro, Colchester and East Hants

 Cycle of Violence

 Abuse may seem unpredictable.
-However, careful observations of battering incidents have proved that often there is a predictable pattern to the abusive outbursts.
+However, careful observations of abuse incidents have proved that often there is a predictable pattern to the abusive outbursts.
 The pattern, or cycle, happens many times over a relationship.
 Each phase may have different lengths of time, and over time the level of violence seems to increase in severity.
 It’s important to note that not everyone’s experiences are the same.
 As well, not all violent relationships fit the cycle.

 Typical Cycle of Abuse